pzhaojohnson/rnacanvas.draw.style/README.md

 Properties with values of `undefined` are not applied to drawing elements.

 Values are applied independently of one another
-(e.g., if setting one propety were to cause an error to be thrown, the setting of other properties would not be affected).
+(e.g., if setting one property were to cause an error to be thrown, the setting of other properties would not be affected).

 This method never throws.